 Surprisingly, they aren't the same thing.

-You can be financially independent on $15,000 per year in 10 years or less with the above example, but you will have to give up some freedom to achieve it.
+You can be financially independent on $15,000 per year in 10 years or less with the above example, but you'll have to give up some freedom to achieve it.

-Unless your values are EXTREMELY frugal you will constantly make concessions to save money as decisions are based on the right side of the menu of life (prices).
-Rather than work for money you will spend a comparable amount of life energy working to save money through all the frugality strategies required to make ends meet.
+Unless your values are inherently extremely frugal, you'll constantly make concessions to save money as decisions are based on the right side of the menu of life (prices).
+Rather than work for money, you'll spend a comparable amount of life energy working to save money through all the frugality strategies required to make ends meet.

 These would all be limitations to my freedom and would dishonor my values.
-In my personal experience that is antithetical to true wealth and personal freedom.
+In my personal experience, that's antithetical to true wealth and personal freedom.
 Others would disagree, but that doesn't make them wrong.

 Extreme frugality is not everyone's cup of tea.
 It works fabulously for some people, and it's a recipe for misery for others.

-For example, the spending level that honors my values as a 50 year-old, middle class, head-household, family of four is much higher than when I was a single male straight out of college.
-It is probably higher than it will be 10 years from now when my kids are grown.
+For example, the spending level that honors my values as a 50 year-old, middle class, head-household, family of four, is much higher than when I was a single male straight out of college.
+It's probably higher than it will be 10 years from now when my kids are grown.

 Getting your plan right is the first step to financial freedom on which all subsequent decisions and actions are built.

-In summary, the purpose of this article was to illustrate how the rules of frugality and saving your way to wealth can be applied within your wealth plan.
-It is one of three potential paths to wealth.
+In summary, the purpose of this article was to illustrate how the rules of frugality and saving your way to wealth can be applied within your wealth plan to help you retire early.
+It's one of four potential paths to wealth.

-How fast you want to achieve your wealth goals through savings (7 years or 40 years?) is purely a lifestyle choice and a statement of your personal values and priorities.
+How fast you want to achieve your wealth goals through savings (7 years?
+40 years?) is purely a lifestyle choice and a statement of your personal values and priorities.
 The paths you choose to realize your financial dreams should reflect your life situation.

-The thing to note about paper asset savings plans is they are governed by specific mathematical rules and limitations.
-If you want to break out of those mathematical rules and get more creative then you must include the other two asset categories—real estate and business.
+The thing to note about paper asset savings plans is they're governed by specific mathematical rules and limitations.
+If you want to break out of those mathematical rules and get more creative, then you must include the other two asset categories—real estate and business.